ronksks/JS-tes-project/README.md

-# JS-tes-project
-# Testing the Server with Jest
+# Testing an API with Mocha, Chai, and Nock.
 This repository includes a Node.js server and a test suite written with Jest to test its functionality.

 ## Installation